 The IC is run by a board made up of members of the municipal councils of all participating municipalities.
 The number of seats held by a municipality on the intermunicipal council is proportional to its population.
 By law, each municipality has at least one seat and no municipality has more than half of the seats.
 Once the allocation of seats is decided, each municipal council elects the municipal councilors who will be part of the intermunicipal council.
 Then, the intermunicipal council elects its president.
-Decisions over which public services to transfer to the community or over which tax system to adopt require the approval of either (a) two-thirds of the municipal councilors representing more than half of the IC's total population or (b) at least half of the municipal councilors representing more than one-fourth of the IC's population.
+Decisions over which public services to transfer to the community or over which tax system to adopt require the approval of either (a) two-thirds of the municipal councilors representing more than half of the IC's total population or (b) at least half of the municipal councilors representing more than two-thirds of the population, as well as the approval of all municipal councilors representing more than one-fourth of the IC's population.
 Then, day-to-day decisions about urban planning or the delivery of public services are made by the intermunicipal council, by majority.
 Hence, when joining an intermunicipal community, a municipality loses power over policies, the more so the smaller its population compared with the population of the other municipalities in the same IC.

 Until 2010, municipalities were free to decide whether or not to create or join an IC.
-However, the financial incentives to integrate into an IC were high: since the "Chevènement law" in 1999, ICs receive a state transfer on top of the individual transfers to each municipality, which remain unchanged whether the municipality integrates or not.
-This law marked a turning point: whereas half of the municipalities were part of an IC in 1999, 95 percent were by 2010.
+While municipalities could choose to do so starting in the 1970s, only about half of them were integrated by 1999.
+In order to boost the integration process, the government introduced large financial incentives: since the "Chevènement law" in 1999, ICs receive a state transfer on top of the individual transfers to each municipality, which remain unchanged whether the municipality integrates or not.
+This law marked a turning point and 95 percent of municipalities were part of an IC by 2010.
 In 2010, mainland France had 2,575 ICs, each with an average of 13 municipalities and 21,295 inhabitants.
-Still, 5 percent of the municipalities-about 1,800-remained isolated.
+Still, 5 percent of the municipalities-about 1,800-remained isolated and were subsequently forced to integrate by the 2010 law.